 Continue driving through the beautiful Sunshine Coast until you reach Mooloolaba and the haven that is Spice Bar restaurant along the main esplanade.
 If you decide to stay the night so you can really indulge at dinner, the Mantra Hotel is literally a two minutes walk away.

 On tonight’s menu is a little modern Asian fusion, combining the freshest of ingredients into delectable dishes.
 Expect the menu to reflect things like Hervey Bay scallops with soy and ginger-infused sabayon and local prawns with a chili kick wrapped in betel leaves.
 If you’re overwhelmed by the choice, let the chef do the choosing with five or ten-course degustation options.

 I don’t know about you, but I am drooling.
-You’ve remembered Avis rentals are on sale right now, yeah?
+You’ve remembered Avis have those amazing deals, right?
 As if you aren’t already booking this trip.Image: Instagram / @sumyungguys